-Chemotherapy medicine can be given in several ways:
+Chemotherapy can be given in several ways:

 As pills taken by mouth

-Into a vein in the arm (IV)
+Into the blood through a vein (IV)

 The outpatient part of your hospital